aporeto-inc/trireme-lib/docs/linux_processes.md

 In this document we will describe how one can use Trireme with Linux processes and what are the underlying mechanisms used by the library.

-Essentially Trireme allows you to introduce end-to-end authentication and authorization between any two Linux processes without ever touching the process.
+Essentially, Trireme allows you to introduce end-to-end authentication and authorization between any two Linux processes without ever touching the process.
 Through this mechanism you can achieve detailed access control in your Linux environment without the need for firewall rules, ACLs, and a complex infrastructure.

 # TL;DR - Show me how